-- 1. The relaxation by a factor of up to, and including, five percent of any buffer, density or builtupon area requirement under the high density option; - 2.
+- 1. The relaxation by a factor of up to, and including, five percent of any buffer, density or builtupon area requirement under the high density option: - 2.
 The relaxation by a factor up to, and including, 10 percent of any buffer, density or built-upon area requirement under the low density option.

-Commented [LL5]: NCDEQ suggested this revision-see comment for High Density Option definition.
+Commented [LL6]: [NCDEQ] see comment for High Density Option definition.

-Commented [LL6]: Definition added per Meck.
-County recommendation.
-Redevelopment is not defined in the current version of Section 17.
+Commented [LL7]: [MC] Redevelopment is not defined in the current ordinance.